-- TIPS (Transjugular Intrahepatic Portosystemic Shunt): Using imaging guidance, a small tunnel is made though the liver to connect the portal vein (the vein that carries blood from the digestive organs to the liver) to one of the hepatic veins (three veins that carry blood away from the liver back to the heart).
-A stent is then placed in this tunnel to keep the pathway open.
+- Transjugular Intrahepatic Portosystemic Shunt (TIPS): We tunnel though the liver to connect the vein that carries blood from the digestive organs to the liver (portal vein) to one of the three veins that carry blood away from the liver (hepatic veins).
+The hepatic veins bring the blood back to the heart.
+We place a stent in this tunnel to keep the pathway open.